quancs/UPSimulator/README.md

 ```
 Rule r= a -> dissolve;
 ```
 In the code above, **dissolve** is Membrane Dissolve Result.
-Membrane Dissolve Result will dissolve current membrane and all the content inside.
+Membrane Dissolve Result will dissolve current membrane and then all the content inside will be the content of parent membrane.

 #### Membrane Division Result
 ```